janustack/vite-config-paths/packages/vite-config-paths/README.md

 If you believe another file extension should be supported by default, please open an issue or pull request.

-### baseUrl

-If the `baseUrl` is defined, it gets prepended to all bare imports, and its resolution will take precedence over node_modules.
-This is also how TypeScript does it.

-Say the `baseUrl` is `../root` and you import `react`.
-This plugin will use `../root/react` if it exists.
-If not found, then `react` is resolved normally.
-The `baseUrl` is relative to the project root (where `tsconfig.json` lives).

 ### include/exclude

 The `include` and `exclude` tsconfig options are respected.

-Internally, [globrex](https://github.com/terkelg/globrex) is used for glob matching.